 When starting a business, an LLC Operating Agreement is highly advised.
 It’s not mandatory or required by law, but this agreement protects you, your team and the company by outlining ownership, management, and management responsibilities in contractual form.

-To get started, consider checking out this Operating Agreement Tool which you can customize yourself.
+To get started, consider checking out an Operating Agreement Template which you can customize yourself.
 It’s totally free and easy to use.

 This step is the real meat and bones of the red tape.
 Once these are dealt with you’re safe to conduct business under the protections of law.